pdf2htmlEX/buildAndPackagingTools/docs/NewPopplerRelease.md

-Once you have an AWS EC2 instance running and configured with one of the [ec2-install-pdf2html-master.yml](../building/ec2-install-pdf2html-master.yml) Ansible playbooks, log into your server via ssh and then type:
+Once you have an AWS EC2 instance running and configured with one of the [ec2-install-pdf2html-master.yml](../building/ec2-install-pdf2html-master.yml) ansible playbook, log into your server via ssh and then type:

     ./dobuildPoppler
     ./doinstallPoppler